HomeAdvertisingStructured Data Testing and Validation Good techniques

 Reality: Focus on required and recommended properties first.
 Adding every possible property can actually make your markup harder to maintain and more prone to errors.

-The key to mastering Schema.org vocabulary is understanding inheritance.
+The key to Schema.org vocabulary is understanding inheritance.
 Properties cascade down from parent types to child types.
 If Person has a “name” property, then every type that inherits from Person (like Author or Actor) also has that property.
 This inheritance system makes the vocabulary both powerful and sometimes confusing.

 Schema TypeCommon PropertiesBest Used ForRich Result Potential